Guide: Create a landing page, test it, go live

 Standalone landing page with separate domain or subdomain

-• Suitable for campaigns, recruiting or topics that should not appear permanently in the menu.
+- Suitable for campaigns, recruiting or topics that should not appear permanently in the navigation.

 Tip:

-If you work with providers like Webflow, Onepage.io, or WordPress.com, you can book domain and hosting directly from there.
-In this case, you don't need an additional host.
+If you work with providers like Webflow, Onepage.io, or WordPress.com, you can book domain and hosting directly there.
+In that case, you don’t need an additional hosting provider.
 These platforms offer everything in one package: design, technology, hosting, domain and security (SSL) included.

-If you want to build your own landing page and host it separately:
+If you want to create your own landing page and host it separately:

 You need web hosting (server), domain registration, an SSL certificate, and the option for FTP access or CMS installation.